top of page

 Q. Is it true that only people who live within the City of Westerville can vote on Westerville City School District ballot issues?

-No. Any registered voter who lives within the Westerville City School District boundaries can vote on Westerville City School District ballot requests, including the upcoming issue on the November 5, 2024, general election ballot.
+No. Any registered voter who lives within the Westerville City School District boundaries can vote on Westerville City School District ballot requests.

 Many people mistakenly believe that if they don’t live within the actual City of Westerville, they are not eligible to vote on ballot issues for the Westerville City Schools.
 That is not true.
 As long as you live in an area served by the Westerville City School District, our school issues will be on your ballot and you will be able to vote on them.